 The monthly inflation rate in Argentina eased to 4.1 percent in April of 2021 from 4.8 percent in February but slightly above market expectations of a 3.9% rise.
 Prices slowed for food & non-alcoholic beverages (4.3 percent vs 4.6 percent in March) and recreation & culture (1.5 percent vs 5.3 percent).
 Meanwhile, transport cost advanced faster (5.7 percent vs 4.2 percent).
 On an annual basis, consumer prices increased 46.3 percent in April after a 42.6 percent jump in the previous month, also above expectations. source: Instituto Nacional de Estadística y Censos (INDEC)

 Inflation Rate Mom in Argentina averaged 2.57 percent from 2014 until 2021, reaching an all time high of 6.50 percent in April of 2016 and a record low of 0.20 percent in August of 2016.
 This page provides the latest reported value for - Argentina Inflation Rate MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Argentina Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Inflation Rate Mom in Argentina is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in Argentina to stand at 2.50 in 12 months time.
-In the long-term, the Argentina Inflation Rate MoM is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate Mom in Argentina is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate Mom in Argentina to stand at 3.00 in 12 months time.
+In the long-term, the Argentina Inflation Rate MoM is projected to trend around 2.00 percent in 2022 and 1.00 percent in 2023, according to our econometric models.